-Congratulations to the winners of this year's Environment Awards!
+Congratulations to the winners of the 2021 Environment Awards!

 This award is given to an individual who has demonstrated outstanding commitment to the conservation of the NSW Environment, and courageously challenged Government and non-Government decision-makers, in honour of Myles and Milo Dunphy.
 Myles Dunphy (1891-1985) campaigned for national parks and wilderness in NSW and Myles’ son, Milo (1928-1996) led the fight to preserve the Colong Caves and the Kanangra-Boyd wilderness.

 Haydn Washington is a lifelong environmental campaigner and activist and scholar who has written extensively on ecological sustainability and people’s relationship to and dependence on nature.

 Over his long career, Washington has worked as an officer for the CSIRO, as Nature Conservation Council director, and director of sustainability in local government.
 He is currently environmental scientist and adjunct lecturer at the School of Biological and Environmental Sciences at NSW University.